-The peanut butter and jelly sandwich conjures up images of childhood.
+The peanut butter and jelly sandwich conjure up images of childhood.
 Most kids enjoy hundreds, if not thousands, of the tasty concoctions before they enter the world of adulthood.
 Once they turn 18, most people don’t consume nearly the same number of PB&Js they once did.

 However, with a few twists on the recipe, you can turn a traditional PB&J into something that might appeal to more adult palates.
 Read on for examples.